 RNIB A UK charity offering information, support and advice to almost two million people in the UK with sight loss.

 Scope: About disability UK disability charity working with disabled people and their families in England and Wales.
 It runs support services such as schools, a college, residential care, training, short breaks and runs a helpline providing information and advice on disability.

-Scope Face2Face Connecting parents with disabled children for emotional and practical support.
+Scope Face2Face Connecting parents and carers with disabled children/young people for emotional and practical support.